cbonoz/unite25/README.md

 SwapJar solves these problems by creating a **universal, gasless payment collection experience** powered by 1inch Fusion+ and IPFS:

-**🎯 One Link, Any Token**: Recipients create a single IPFS-backed shareable link that accepts payments in ANY token from multiple chains (Ethereum, Base, Optimism, Stellar), removing blockchain complexity for supporters.
+**🎯 One Link, Any Token**: Recipients create a single IPFS-backed shareable link that accepts payments in almost any token from multiple chains (Ethereum, Polygon, Stellar), removing blockchain complexity for supporters.

 **🎨 Perfect for Creators & Events**: Whether you're a content creator collecting fan support, a couple setting up a wedding fund, or a freelancer receiving project payments, SwapJar handles multi-chain payments seamlessly.

-**⚡ Gasless Auto-Swaps**: Using 1inch Fusion+, all incoming payments are automatically swapped to the recipient's preferred stablecoin without them paying any gas fees, ensuring they keep 100% of the payment value.
+**⚡ Gasless Auto-Swaps**: Using 1inch Fusion+, all incoming payments are automatically swapped to the recipient's preferred stablecoin without gas fees, ensuring they keep more of the payment value.

 **🌉 Cross-Chain Bridge Integration**: We extended Fusion+ capabilities to support Stellar through our custom bridge integration with Circle CCTP and real-time price feeds, allowing XLM and Stellar USDC holders to seamlessly send payments to EVM users with automatic conversion rates.